 Each radiator must have a pair of valves.
-The valves works like a tap – turn it on a little bit and subsequently, a little bit of heat will be released, turn it on a lot and you will get a lot of heat!
+The valves work like a tap – turn it on a little bit and subsequently, a little bit of heat will be released, turn it on a lot and you will get a lot of heat!
 One of the valves controls the amount of hot water entering the radiator and the other (known as the lockshield valve) balances the system by controlling how much heat the radiator emits.

 What is a lockshield valve?

-A lockshield valve is usually, as per the names sake – locked.
+A lockshield valve is usually, as per the name’s sake – locked.
 This is because a heating engineer will have set this up for you and catered it to what they deem necessary for the premises.
 The lockshield valve controls the water flow between the pipework and the radiator itself, a heating engineer would have set it up so just the right amount of distribution flows throughout the property – this is known as “balancing”.
 Without this balance control in place, the radiators closest to the wherever the boiler is situated is likely to heat up the most, and vice versa for those further away!
 Thus, making your heating more efficient.

 What is a thermostatic radiator valve?

 These valves measure the temperature in the room and adapt the heat output of the radiator accordingly.
 You set the valve to the temperature you want the room to be – and it does all the work for you!
 When the room temperature reaches the desired level, the valve closes to stop the flow of water and prevent the radiator from getting any hotter, this can be different in every room if you prefer!
-This makes it a super efficient, effortless and very modern valve!
+This makes it a super-efficient, effortless and very modern valve!

 What is a manual radiator valve?

-This is the most commonly found radiator valve, you turn it on to allow the water to flow into the radiator, when it has reached the desired temperature, you turn it back on again.
-You can turn them up, down or off dependent on your requirements.
+This is the most commonly found radiator valve, you turn it on to allow the water to flow into the radiator when it has reached the desired temperature, you turn it back on again.
+You can turn them up, down or off depending on your requirements.
 They are the simplest and probably cheapest to install in the first instance but they can lead to your bills increasing very slowly if you ever forget to turn them back off again, a common mistake.

 What style of valve would you like and what might be necessary?

 Contemporary, modern and technical, simplistic and sleek, traditional the aesthetic is totally up to you.
 The other style option to consider is whether you go for straight, corner, H block or angled.
 The valves obviously need to be compatible with the position of the inlets they are controlling and the space available in the room too!
 The most common thing to find are Bottom Opposite End connections – put simply, the water goes into, and comes out of, the radiator at the bottom and at either end, resulting in the necessity for angled valves.
-Finding the inlets on your radiator and pipes should be straightforward but if you’re not sure it’s best ask a professional for advice, this is where Aura Gas are more than happy to provide some assistance!
+Finding the inlets on your radiator and pipes should be straightforward but if you’re not sure it’s best to ask a professional for advice, this is where Aura Gas is more than happy to provide some assistance!